nadunnr/Lung-Cancer-Segmentation-nnU-Net/README.md

 ### Model Training
 1. Set up the local PC to run nnU-Net as mentioned in the [nnU-Net installation instructions](https://github.com/MIC-DKFZ/nnUNet/blob/master/documentation/installation_instructions.md).
 2. Prepare the dataset according to the file structure described in the [nnU-Net dataset format documentation](https://github.com/MIC-DKFZ/nnUNet/blob/master/documentation/dataset_format.md).
-The `dataset_preparation/dataset.json` file has been created manually.
+The `dataset_preparation/dataset.json` file that should be created under nnU-Net_raw has been created manually.
 3. Train the models using the instructions in the [nnU-Net usage documentation](https://github.com/MIC-DKFZ/nnUNet/blob/master/documentation/how_to_use_nnunet.md).
 The `model_training.ipynb` notebook was used to train the models on a cluster.

 ### Evaluation